NMangera/Udacity_DataAnalysis_Nanodegree/Data_Visualisation/README.md

 # Communicate Data Findings

-The final chapter focuses on visualization of data.
-Topics covered include chart junk, uni-, bi- and multivariate visualization, use of color, data/ink ratio, the lie factor, other encodings, and more.
+The final project focuses on the visualization of data.
+Topics covered include chart junk, use of color, data/ink ratio, the lie factor, and other encodings.

  **A. Determine Objectives**

 The task is to analyse data pertaining to loans made on the p2p lender platform Prosper, using visualuisation to aid the exploration of interest rate determination.

-**B. Project Details**

-The tasks for this project are:

-**C. Outline of Steps**
+**B.  Outline of Steps**

 1. Decide what questions to pose